janbodnar/FSharp-Examples/match.md

     | n when n > 0 -> printfn "%d is positive" n
     | _ -> printfn "zero"
 ```
 Printing a message for each value of a list.
+With `_`
+we create an exhaustive matching.

 ```F#
 open System